 Services that are covered for you What you must pay when you get these services Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
 Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
-For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner is the meet the Medicare criteria for such visit with a physician or gualified non-physician practitioner.
-If a physician or qualified non-physician practitioner is the meet the Medicare criteria for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
-In-Network There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.
-You must use network providers.
-Out-of-Network 25% coinsurance.
+For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
+If a physician or qualified non-physician practitioner is the member screening and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.
 Screening for sexually transmitted infections (STIs) and counseling to prevent STIs We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
 We cover these tests once every 12 months or at certain times during pregnancy.
 We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-In-Network There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
-You must use network providers.
-Out-of-Network 25% coinsurance.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.

 Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
 Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-In-Network \$0 copay for Medicare-covered kidney disease education services.
-20% coinsurance for Medicare-covered dialysis.
-Prior Authorization is required.
-Out-of-Network 25% coinsurance.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 copay for Medicare-covered kidney disease education services.
+Prior Authorization is required . \$0 copay for Medicare-covered dialysis.
+Prior Authorization is required .